aspect-build/rules_js/docs/README.md

 ### Debugging

-Add the options in the "Support for debugging Node.js tests" section from https://github.com/aspect-build/rules_js/blob/main/.bazelrc.common to your project’s .bazelrc file to add the `--config=debug` settings for debugging Node.js programs.
+Add [Debug options](https://docs.aspect.build/guides/bazelrc#debug-options) and [Options for JavaScript](https://docs.aspect.build/guides/bazelrc#options-for-javascript) to your project’s .bazelrc file to add the `--config=debug` settings for debugging Node.js programs.

 In this repository, for example, we can debug the `//examples/js_binary:test_test` `js_test` target with,